bryanmytko/regex_game/README.md

-# Regex Game
+# Game of Thrones: A Regex Game

-A Game of Thrones based game for testing regex pattern matching.
+A game for testing regex pattern matching.

 Demo: http://got.bryanmytko.com/